Higher-categorical combinatorics of configuration spaces of Euclidean space: Introduction

-In this paper, we work model independently, which, by the work of Joyal and Tierney in \cite{JT}, is a valid approach, since quasi-categories are shown to be equivalent to complete Segal spaces.
+\textbf{Model independence:} In this paper, we work model independently, which, by the work of Joyal and Tierney, is a valid approach, since quasi-categories are shown to be equivalent to complete Segal spaces \cite{JT}.
 Model independence is exercised in this paper, for example, in that the hom-$\infty$-groupoid with fixed source and target of a quasi-category is equivalent to a space (i.e., CW complex) by way of the equivalence between quasi-categories and complete Segal spaces.
 Throughout this work, we are liberal with our use of model independence and typically do not give forewarning of its implementation.
+Additionally, we frequently construct $\infty$-categories by taking finite limits of $\infty$-categories, an allowable maneuver precisely because the category of complete Segal spaces (or any other equivalent model) admits all finite limits and colimits \cite{RV}.

-\section{Linear overview}
+\subsubsection{Linear overview}

-We begin by defining the category $\mathbf{\Theta}_n$ as the $n$-fold wreath product of the simplex category $\mathbf{\Delta}$ with itself.
-This definition yields a description of the objects which is naturally equivalent to that of finite rooted planar level trees.
-We conclude this section defining and recording some observations about the domain of our main result Theorem~\ref{introloc}, the subcategory $\mathbf{\Theta}_n^\Act$ of active morphisms in $\mathbf{\Theta}_n$.

-This section is devoted to the codomain of our main result Theorem~\ref{introloc}, $\Exit\bigl(\Ranu(\R^n)\bigr)$.
-We define it as a simplicial space in Definition~\ref{exitdef2}, and then go on to prove that it is an $\infty$-category.
-At the end of this section, we restate our main result, Theorem~\ref{loc}, that there is a localization

-This section is the first part (of two) of the proof of the main result Theorem~\ref{loc}.
-Our method of proof is motivated byTheorem~3.3.12 of \cite{AFR} which states that the exit-path $\infty$-category construction carries refinements of stratified spaces to localizations.
-Towards the idea of a refinement, we define an $\infty$-category $\Exit\bigl(\Ranu(\un{\R}^n)\bigr)$ (Definition~\ref{underline}), The main result of this section is Lemma~\ref{inteq}, which states that there is an equivalence